There are many beautiful places to visit in Israel.

 Though Nazareth may lack the charm of other Israeli cities, it has some interesting sights.
 The Old City has been restored, yet as a result of the renovation works most of the shops have been closed and many have never opened again.
 It is nevertheless interesting to walk around, visit the Basilica of the Annunciation and Mary’s Well.

-One of the nicest Israel tourist attractions in Nazareth is Fauzi Azar, a beautiful historic home which has been converted to a beautiful boutique hostel.
+You should visit Fauzi Azar, a beautiful historic home converted into a boutique hostel.
 El Babour, a fantastic shop in suq style, with an antique mill and where they sell all sorts of nuts, dried fruits, teas and coffees is a fun place to visit too.

 Nazareth is also a good starting point for walking the Jesus Trail, which goes through various places of natural, historical, cultural and archaeological interest and then finishes in Tiberias.